 Tuesday 31 May, 18:00-19:30, SPACE Arena, Sergelstorg 2, Stockholm, STHLM+50 Climate Hub

-We Don’t Have Time and UNDP will host a public arena for the week of Stockholm+50 with up to 500 people in physical attendance.
-As part of a 90-minute program Johan Rockström and Joyeeta Gupta will discuss how Stockholm+50 is a critical moment to support the need for an early warning system for Earth’s tipping points and commit to identifying safe and just boundaries for people and planet.
-The talk will be framed with the overarching question: “How do we become planetary stewards?” and is convened by the Global Commons Alliance.
-Twitter will broadcast the event globally, to an expected audience of over 10 million million people.
+We Don’t Have Time and UNDP hosted a public arena for the week of Stockholm+50 with up to 500 people in physical attendance.
+As part of a 90-minute program Johan Rockström and Joyeeta Gupta discussed how Stockholm+50 is a critical moment to support the need for an early warning system for Earth’s tipping points and commit to identifying safe and just boundaries for people and planet.
+The talk was framed with the overarching question: “How do we become planetary stewards?” and was convened by the Global Commons Alliance.
+Twitter broadcasted the event globally, to an audience of over 10 million million people.
 Watch the recording below.

 Letter from science – 50 years later

 Fifty years ago, on the eve of the 1972 Stockholm Conference, a group of scientists wrote a letter – the Menton Message – to their then 3.5 billion neighbours.
 They warned about the danger posed by the environmental crisis and nuclear arms, and about the possibility of extinction of life on Earth.

 In the lead up to Stockholm+50, the International Science Council, Future Earth and Stockholm Environment Institute convened a group of global experts under the observation of UNEP, to reflect on the Menton Message.
 Earth Commissioners Kristie Ebi, David Obura and the Earth Commission secretariat contributed to the letter that was highlighted, for instance at the science conference “Sustainable planet, sustainable health – how science-based solutions can drive transformative change” at Stockholm University.

 Watch a recording of the launch here, under ‘Closing Session’.

 - Read, support and share the letter here.